lepouya/progressive-mine-sweep/README.md

 - Better unit testing for models and utils
 - The progress circle on mac has sharp corners sometimes
 - Have a way of reviewing the board on loss
+- investigate using ThisType for resources and tasks